Hello there, and thanks for reading my blog post!

 Two days after joining Accenture I was flown off to Chicago, where I completed the two week training school in Management Consulting – these were two of the best weeks I’ve had since joining Accenture, and are a great welcome to the company!
 After finishing the training school it was back to the office where I was trained in more specific Analytics skills and tools such as Qlikview, R, and SAS.
 Using these skills, I spent three months in the Accenture office doing internal Marketing Development and Innovation work.
 Some of my start group were sent out to client site straight away, but I was thankful to have a couple of months in the office to help me settle in to the working life.

 Once I completed the MDI work, it was time for me to tackle my first client site.
-I spent a year in a large financial institution doing customer Analytics work, before being sent to the UK to work on a large health and public service Analytics project.
+I spent a year in a large financial institution doing customer Analytics work, before being sent to the UK to work on a large Analytics project.
 Both projects have been great experiences for me, and show how much variety there is in the work you will be involved in if you join Accenture.

 During both of these projects, I have been fortunate enough to be heavily involved in some of the fascinating RBS 6 Nations work that Accenture do.
 Being the Official Technology Partner for the championship, Accenture have been making huge strides in making the RBS 6 Nations much more insightful and interactive for rugby fans than ever before.
 The Official RBS 6 Nations App, developed by Accenture, has become an invaluable tool for those who want to see beyond and gain insights from the data live during matches.
 I unfortunately wasn’t involved in building this app, but I have been one of the many beneficiaries from the insightful statistical rugby tool.